nvshubhsharma/CV-handrwritten-textgen/README.md

 # CV-handrwritten-textgen

-Used Pytesseract-OCR and OpenCV to convert text file into an handwritten image.
+Used Pytesseract-OCR and OpenCV to convert a text containing image into an handwritten image.

 Character directory is given